chriswayg/toolbox/README.md

 # toolbox
-#### a small Alpine Linux based toolbox for Docker on CoreOS
+#### A small Alpine Linux based toolbox for Docker on CoreOS

 This toolbox includes general networking and admin tools, nano and vim text editors, rsync and Obnam for backup, git and many tools geared towards performance metric gathering and debugging: Some of these tools include generic ones like htop, dstat, atop; more specific tools like iostat, iotop, pidstat, lsof and mpstat; network oriented tools like tcpdump, iftop, iperf, ethtool and the iproute2 tools; and strace/ltrace for tracing.
-These are added to the tiny base install of Alpine, keepnig the whole package as small as possible.
+These are added to the tiny base install of Alpine, keeping the whole image as small as possible.

 - the image weighs in at about 120 MB